How k9 relates to AWS Security services

 AWS Identity and Access Management (IAM) Access Analyzer

-The k9 analysis service integrates findings from AWS IAM access analyzer and helps you identify which IAM users and roles have access to data within your AWS account. k9 helps you clearly identify which IAM principals have access to your critical data resources, and what kind of access each principal has: read, write, administer, etc. k9 also helps you identify when those IAM principals were last used.
+The k9 analysis service integrates findings from AWS IAM access analyzer and helps you identify both internal and external IAM users and roles that have access to data within your AWS account. k9 helps you clearly identify which IAM principals have access to your critical data resources, and what kind of access each principal has: read, write, administer, etc. k9 also helps you identify when those IAM principals were last used.

-Key difference: k9 identifies internal access capabilities, AWS IAM Access Analyzer identifies only external access in terms of individual IAM permissions.
+Key difference: k9 identifies both internal and external access capabilities, AWS IAM Access Analyzer identifies only external access in terms of individual IAM permissions.

 CloudTrail is an AWS service that provides an audit log of important events that occur in your AWS account.
 The logs, called trails, record most AWS API usage that occur within your account, whether performed by an IAM principal from your AWS account, another AWS account, or by AWS.
 CloudTrail provides a critical building block for many detective controls.